PerfectBee Logo

 From the furious industry of the bee comes a multitude of benefits, many of which are considered to be helpful to our own health.
 While this is not fully accepted or proven by science, there are many who consider the health benefits of honey and propolis to be beyond doubt.

-Honey is a rare food that includes many of the substances necessary to help sustain life including vitamins, enzymes, minerals and water.
-It is also contains the antioxidant pinocembrin, which is associated with improved brain function.
+Honey is a rare food that includes many of the substances necessary to help sustain life, including vitamins, enzymes, minerals and water.
+It also contains the antioxidant pinocembrin, which is associated with improved brain function.

 Bees improve the structural integrity of their hives through the use of propolis, a glue-like substance they collect from the resin of trees.
 Many people believe that propolis has extraordinary qualities, including helping to improve the immune system.